 Yes, at least one bathroom break is scheduled during the tour.
 However, it’s always a good idea to take care of business before the start of the tour.

-Our small-group tours are 100% refundable up to 48 hours before the tour start time.
-If you cancel less than 48 hours ahead of time or do not show up for the date and time that you booked, unfortunately, any sums paid will be 100% non-refundable.
+Our small-group tours are 100% refundable up to 24 hours before the tour start time.
+Please be mindful that the later you wait to cancel, the harder it is for us to fill your spots.
+If you cancel less than 24 hours ahead of time or do not show up for the date and time that you booked, unfortunately, any sums paid will be 100% non-refundable.
+Bookings made less than 24 hours before the tour start time are 100% non-refundable.
+Changes less than 24 hours before the tour start time are not permitted.
 No-shows, bookings for incorrect dates/times and late arrivals are not eligible for refunds.
 We can try to fit you onto another tour, pending availability, but cannot guarantee this option.
 If you can’t make it, please contact us in advance to notify of your absence.

-The cancellation policy for private and custom tours can vary and will be specified at time of booking.
+Our cancellation policy for private and custom tours is 72 hours but can vary and will be specified at time of booking.

 No, not necessarily.
-Check each individual tour description for more details on the route and end point.
+Check each individual tour description Logistics tab for more details on the route and end point.

 Our walking tours generally consist of 2 to 3 hours of walking.
 We cover a lot of ground on our tours, so you can see as much as possible.
 There is usually a quick stop or two to rest your feet, if needed, but most of the tour is either walking or standing.
 Benches are occasionally available along the routes to sit down for a moment.